-Intriguingly, this suggests the possibility that the Lorentzian character of spacetime would survive at energies $E$ for which $E_{\rm Planck}< E< E_{\rm LV}$, while gravity would be modified and might even vanish completely before $E_{\rm LV}$ is reached.
-One would then be left with a relativistic spacetime in the pure sense of special relativity~\cite{Volovik:2003nx}: a non-gravitating, and hence flat (Minkowski), but still perfectly defined and Lorentzian spacetime, where the invariant speed $c$, which at low energy was the signalling velocity of the massless composite bosons, is now the limiting velocity of the fermions.
-Curiously, the lesson from condensed matter shows that the order of fundamentality of our best theories of spacetime is perhaps not as well-established as usually believed.
-Contrarily to the usual classification, the scenario that I have just discussed would imply that general relativistic curved spacetimes give way, as the energy increases above the Planck scale, to flat Minkowski spacetime, which would therefore be `more fundamental'.
-At even higher energies, above the Lorentz violation scale, the truly fundamental theory of the microconstituent atoms of spacetime might either be timeless, for example in the mathematical sense described earlier, but it could also simply be Newtonian, with an absolute time defined by the clock on the wall of `God's laboratory', as in a real condensed-matter system in a real world laboratory.
+Curiously, the lesson from condensed matter seems to show that the order of fundamentality of our best theories of spacetime might have to be revised, or at the very least should be taken with caution.
+It is usually held that Newtonian space and time is just a low-velocity/low-energy limiting case of the more fundamental flat Minkowski spacetime, which in its turn is a low-energy limiting case of the more fundamental general relativistic curved spacetimes.
+The scenario just mentioned would imply that general relativistic curved spacetimes would, at energies above the Planck scale, give way to a flat Minkowski spacetime.
+At even higher energies, above the Lorentz violation scale, the real fundamental theory of the microconstituent atoms of spacetime might either be timeless, in the sense described in the previous section, but it could also be simply Newtonian, with an absolute time defined by a clock on the wall of ``God's laboratory'', as in a real condensed matter system in a real world laboratory.

-Rather than finishing on this provocative note, there is one more mysterious aspect of time that deserves looking at from the condensed-matter perspective: the cosmological arrow of time.